robertnunn/7DTD-Modlets/README.md

 - **Weapon Damage 5x**: Multiplies all player (but not zombie) entity weapon damage by 5.

 ## Works in progress
-- **Extra Item Mods**: Adds some extra item mods to the game.
-See the readme in the mod folder for a full listing of the mods.
 - **Faster Gyro Reverse**: Trying to increase the gyrocopter's reverse speed when on the ground, to make maneuvering easier.
 - **Vehicles Mods**: Adds mods for vehicles.
 Currently vehicles have slots for mods, but no vehicle mods are currently implemented.
 There seems to be issues with what passive_effects are implemented.
 This is currently a placeholder for when those features are implemented.